-SP: Hi Kara!
+SP: Hi Tabitha!
 Thanks for joining us!
-Before we get into book stuff, we’d LOVE to know a bit about you and your writing journey?
+Before we get into book stuff, we’d LOVE to know a bit about you and your writing journey.

 HI!
 Thanks so much for having me!
 The basics about me are I am a wife, mom of two sassy girls and aside from writing the book words, I am also an ordained minister.
 My husband and I are currently the student pastors at Faith Community Church in House Springs, MO.